Dear newbie school parent,

 Even if yours comes with one of those rag-tag things where you are supposed to be notified (but never are!) if it turns up in lost property, you will want to have a spare.

-It might take a few days to locate the missing one and as most schools have a ‘no hat no play’ policy, you don’t want your child to have to spend their breaks sitting on a bench because they are five and placed their hat in the wrong backpack.
+It might take a few days to locate the missing one and as most schools have a ‘no hat no play’ policy, you don’t want your child to have to spend their breaks sitting on a bench because they’re five years old and put their hat in the wrong backpack.
 Even if the class has a spare, there may be other kids asking to borrow it.

 Just get another hat.
 The second-hand clothing pool might be worth a look.

-Unless your child has mastered the art of tying her own shoelaces now, be easy on yourself and her on rushed school mornings.
+Unless your child has really mastered the art of tying her own shoelaces, be easy on yourself and her on rushed school mornings.
 Velcro strap school shoes are the answer.

 3. Choose coloured containers